mong/workflow/README.md

     git pull --rebase # just in case someone else did some changes to this branch git push # push to github (only use "-u origin <branchname>" for the first push)
     ```

+## Things we might want to add...
+1. How may CI be helpful for the contributors dev process?
+1. SOP when bugs are descovered?
+1. How we use issues and milestones